Infection Control Training

 How is it assessed?

-There is no formal assessment on this infection prevention course.
-Students are continually assessed by our highly experienced St John Ambulance Cymru trainers.
+There is no formal assessment for this Infection Control Training course.
+Delegates are continually assessed by our highly experienced St John Ambulance Cymru trainers.

 infection control training certificate